logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-sap-applications/troubleshooting-sap/how-to-activate-sap-gui-scripting/_index.md

 3. Switch the **F4 Help** tab and select the option **Dialog \(modal\)** in the **Display** section.![](/images/TA_Automation/Images/sap_config_client_5.png)
 4. Confirm by clicking on the green check mark ![](/images/TA_Automation/Images/sap_config_client_6.png) button.

-    **Note:** Please note, that this is a per-user setting.
+{{<note>}} Please note, that this is a per-user setting.
 The settings have to be configured on each client you want to test your application with.
 The SAP system administrator can set up the system default as Dialog \(modal\).